lianxiwang/bitbake/doc/bitbake-user-manual/bitbake-user-manual-execution.rst

 execution environment.
 However, through the use of these first four variables, you can apply your control regarding the environment variables allowed to be used by BitBake in the shell during execution of tasks.
-See the "`Passing Information Into the Build Task Environment <#passing-information-into-the-build-task-environment>`__" section and the information about these variables in the variable glossary for more information on how they work and on how to use them.
+See the ":ref:`bitbake-user-manual/bitbake-user-manual-metadata:Passing Information Into the Build Task Environment`"

+section and the information about these variables in the variable glossary for more information on how they work and on how to use them.